evneis/SkaGallery/PatchNotes.md

-v0.3.5
+v0.5

-- Removed preventing "duplicate" images being saved to database
+- Changed image saving
-    - Pasted images often have same filename (e.g image.png) despite being different images.
-Will revisit in the future
+    - Images are now saved to local storage with a file path in the firebase entry URL
-- /delete and /untag works with adjusted duplication logic (thanks alt-text!)
+    - This is a fix for Discord CDN URLs getting corrupted or deleted over time